HumanCellAtlas/metadata-schema/README.md

 The `examples/` directory contains example JSON files and spreadsheets to illustrate how the HCA metadata standards are implemented.

+## Contributing

+The HCA is committed to building and evolving the metadata standards based on the needs of the scientific community.
+Everyone is welcome to suggest updates, changes, or additions to the HCA metadata standards by [creating GitHub issues](https://github.com/HumanCellAtlas/metadata-schema/issues/new) or emailing [data-help@humancellaltas.org](data-help@humancellaltas.org).
+More details on [how to contribute](docs/contributing.md) to the HCA metadata standards are available.

+Follow our community discussion of HCA metadata by joining the #hca-metadata channel on the [HCA Slack group](http://join-slack.humancellatlas.org/).

 ## Terminology

 **Metadata** are the collections of descriptive information needed to understand the data supported by the HCA.
 Metadata is collected for entities such as, but not limited to, assays (*e.g.* fastq and tif files), analysis results (*e.g.* expression matrices), and biological samples (*e.g.* biopsy or autopsy samples).
 This descriptive information will be provided to the community in a structured format defined by the HCA metadata schemas.